syncfusion-content/ej2-image-editor-docs/ej2-javascript/image-editor/filter.md

 ImageFilterEventArgs.filter - The type of filtering as [`ImageFilterOption`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#ImageFilterOption) to be applied in the image editor.

 ImageFilterEventArgs.cancel – Specifies to cancel the filtering action.

+## Note

+The Filter and Finetune features of the Image Editor component were unavailable on iOS due to the non-functioning CanvasContext.filter property on this platform.
+Due to this issue, filter and finetune support are not working on iOS devices.